JacekSklod/archiver-fltk/README.md

 After successful extraction files list will be cleaned, but not the password, I done it so if password is the same for few archives no need to enter it again and again.

+When application starts, it create config file in user home `/.config` directory.
+File name is `fltk-archiver.conf`.
+It has explanation inside.